 The National Fire Chiefs Council (NFCC) have produced a document which contains some FAQ’s around fire safety and Covid-19.

-They’ve also produced some guidance for schools.
+They’ve also produced some good guidance for:

 Need to speak to us?